Locations:

 Dehydration Headache

 A dehydration headache happens when your body is dehydrated (doesn’t get the fluids it needs).
-Headache pain often appears along with other symptoms of dehydration, including dizziness, extreme thirst and dry mouth.
-Pain usually goes away after drinking water, resting and taking pain relief medication.
+Headache pain often appears along with other signs and symptoms of dehydration, including darker-than-usual pee, dry mouth and fatigue.
+Pain usually goes away after drinking water, resting and taking pain relieving medication.

 Overview